Brazilian Rising Star Shocks Everyone by Winning Million-Euro Prize in Monte Carlo Poker World Welcomes a Super Dark Horse!

 What are some famous roulette scandals and controversies throughout history?
 1. The Eudaemons – In the 1970s, a group of physics students at the University of California Santa Cruz used a computer to predict the outcomes of roulette games in Nevada casinos.
 They called themselves “The Eudaemons” and made significant profits before their operation was shut down.
 2. The Ritz-Carlton Scandal – In 2004, a team of Eastern European gamblers used a laser scanner and a computer to predict where the ball would land on the roulette wheel at the Ritz-Carlton casino in London.

-How to beat fish in poker?
+How to spot a fish in poker?

 By attempting to bluff them off of their hand you will simply lose much more money than you should have and also manage to tilt yourself even more!
 The correct and most profitable strategy versus the fish who doesn’t fold anything is to value bet the living crap out of them.
 And then value bet them some more!